tomMoral/slides_deck/23-06_ERC-EULPS/script.md

 Then, I will consider the unrolled version of these algorithms to create more expressive deep models that can be trained through self-supervised learning.
 These models are interesting because they remain partially interpretable thanks to the unrolled architecture.
-And compared to dictionary based approach, they have the advantage of being more powerful as they can be fine-tuned easily for specific tasks.
+And compared to dictionary based approach, they have the advantage of being more powerful as they can be fine-tuned easily to answer specific questions about the signals.

 #### S10